The Martial Compendium 5E

 Maneuver Type: Martial (Strike)

 When you take the Attack Action, you can declare one of your attacks a Tendon Slash, attempting to hinder its movement.
-On a hit, you add the superiority die to the attack's damage roll, and the target must succeed a Dexterity saving throw.
+On a hit, the target must succeed a Dexterity saving throw.
 On a failed save it gains the Slowed condition until the end of your next turn.

 Only creatures that rely on limbs for movement can be affected by this maneuver.